gespinoza/datarodsexplorer/docs/DREUserGuide.md

  ![Figure 16](figs/fig16.png)

 <a name="fig16"></a>_Figure 16.
 Download Choices (chart only, no metadata) for Time Series Data and Plot Image_

+Note: Due to virtual memory limits, PNG files cannot exceed 20-month time periods.
+For instance, printing a PNG for the graph from Jan 2015 to Oct 2017 will result in an error message.

 One other point to make regarding the View Raw Data choices: if your plots have two variables or year-to-year changes, then choosing to View Raw Data as ASCII, Plot or NetCDF will create multiple new browser tabs, one for each variable-time series. ****Tip****: IF YOU DON&#39;T SEE multiple new tabs, this could be due to your browser&#39;s pop-up blocker (depends on the browser).
 Check online for your browser&#39;s method of adding an exception to the pop-up blocker, and add an exception for the following sites:   **appsdev.hydroshare.org** , and **apps.hydroshare.org**.